 Updated 10/21/17.
 For many years, the recommended daily skincare routine was simple: a gentle cleanser, alcohol-free toner, then moisturizer.
 Next, exfoliating facial scrubs and masks were introduced to deliver weekly boosts.
 Today, incredible advancements in the world of skincare have led to a plethora of product categories in addition to these original few.
 (I just returned from taking a cosmetic chemistry class at UCLA in which we studied all the latest and greatest.)
 One of these categories is serums.
 Serums can have a wide range of benefits, from clearing blemishes, to firming, to fading brown spots and encouraging a more youthful complexion.

 First, what is a serum?

-What is a serum?
-A serum is a skin care product that has a gel or light lotion consistency and has a higher concentration of performance ingredients meant for use under a moisturizer or treatment mask.
-While using a cleanser, toner and moisturizer is the foundation for maintaining the health of the skin, serums should be used when you feel like your skin is in a rut and want to see better results.
-I’m always recommending to my clients to add this simple step in their routine and once they do, they can see a big improvement.
+A serum is a skin care product with a gel or light lotion consistency that contains a high concentration of performance ingredients.
+You should use a serum underneath a moisturizer or treatment mask.
+While using a cleanser, toner, and moisturizer is still the foundation of a solid routine, serums are a great addition.
+It’s best to use them when your skin is in a rut and/or you’re seeking better results.
+Simply put, if you want to up your game, serums are the way to go.
+In fact, I always recommend that my clients add this simple step.
+Usually, once they do so regularly, they see big improvements.

 What are common ingredients found in serums?